 Vitamin B7 is also known as Biotin.
 Biotin prevents premature graying of hair by producing a protein called keratin.
 The protein keratin helps to prevent graying and thinning of hair.
 Foods such as whole grains, brown rice, peanuts, walnuts, milk, cheese, and yogurt are rich in vitamin B7.

-Vegetables such as sweet potatoes, carrots, cauliflowers and fruits such as bananas, raspberries and avocados are rich in vitamin B7.
+Vegetables such as sweet potatoes, carrots, cauliflowers, and fruits such as bananas, raspberries, and avocados are also rich in vitamin B7.